 Investors today are faced with a pivotal challenge.
 On one hand, investing has perhaps never been more important; but on the other, ongoing uncertainty and volatility in the markets have made it increasingly difficult to know exactly where, when, and how to invest.

-This is where investment strategies come into play.
+This is where investment strategies and approaches come into play.
 Whether you’re new to the investing world or simply looking for a refresher, here are a few different strategies to consider utilizing in today’s environment.

 Passive investing is a strategy that aims to minimize active trading in favor of realizing profit over the long term.
 Rather than buying and selling constantly to capitalize on market fluctuations, passive investors subscribe to the notion that certain assets can be expected to appreciate over time, and that patience will ultimately be rewarded with positive returns.